Master of Arts in Social Work

 Course Summary

-The aim of this programme is to allow individuals to become professional and competent social workers who are knowledgeable, reflective, research-focused practitioners, able to work critically and ethically in a variety of different sectors.
+The aim of this programme is to allow individuals to become professional and competent social workers who are knowledgeable, reflective, research-focused practitioners able to work critically and ethically in various sectors.

 OBJECTIVES

-To provide students with the knowledge, skills and competencies to become professional social workers in a variety of settings within the statutory, voluntary and independent sectors.
+To provide students with the knowledge, skills and competencies to become professional social workers in various settings within the statutory, voluntary and independent sectors.

 • To support students in developing a critical awareness of current issues facing society and generate innovative ideas to support the resolution of such issues.